markd2/MarkDnD/ThirdAdventure/scratch-paper.md

 Scene from POV of one of the PCs (hopefully one with a magic or speacial weapon)

+* It's been about a month since some of the crew came back from Orlane
 * Seeing a giant lizard next to pen of cows
     - Bugbear scooping dinopoop
     - Dwarf screaming at the monster, monster screaming back